 Being a business owner or entrepreneur is one of the most rewarding endeavors one can pursue.
 It takes great ambition and confidence to step out on your own.
-But as professionals, we rarely discuss the loneliness that comes with entrepreneurship — and that goes much further than just working alone.
+But as professionals, we rarely discuss the loneliness in entrepreneurship — and that goes much further than just working alone.

 According to Growing Organisations, entrepreneurs and business owners commonly experience one or more of the following issues: